snowplow-archive/snowplow.github.com/_posts/2014-xx-xx-snowplow-0.9.12-released-with-beta-elasticsearch-support.md

 <h2><a name="netaporter">10.
 More relaxed URI parsing</a></h2>

-Big thanks to @rupeshmane, who used the [NET-A-PORTER][netaporter] URI parsing library to make the enrichment process more forgiving of non-compliant URIs.
+Big thanks to Rupesh Mane ([@rupeshmane] [rupeshmane]), who used the [NET-A-PORTER][netaporter] URI parsing library to make the enrichment process more forgiving of non-compliant URIs.
 Many URIs which would previously fail with an error, for example due to containing illegal characters such as `|`, can now be parsed.

 This should significantly reduce the number of events which end up in the bad rows bucket due to malformed page or referer URIs.